isomerpages/nyp-sirs/_digital-programmes/5ri-master-facebook-marketing-for-business.md

 platforms and has evolved from being just a social network to a marketplace for businesses to sell directly to customers.
 In Singapore, there are over 4.8 million<sup>2</sup> Facebook users, which accounts for 73% of our entire population.
-With its extensive network locally & globally, ability to target new customers, and access to audience & page insights, Facebook has become an essential marketing platform for all businesses.
+With its extensive network locally & globally, ability to target new customers, and access to audience & page insights, Facebook has become an essential marketing platform for all businesses.</p>

-Acquire practical Facebook marketing and advertising strategies that you can apply to your work or business.
+<p>Acquire practical Facebook marketing and advertising strategies that you can apply to your work or
+business.
 This two-day masterclass will take you from the fundamentals of Facebook page management to the entire Facebook Marketing process to help you grow your customer base and boost your brand to the next level.</p>